Englewood Spousal Maintenance Attorneys

 - Changes in the paying spouse's financial status, such as hiding income or assets, to avoid payment

-If your ex-spouse is not following their court-ordered alimony obligations, the first step is to consult with your attorney to discuss enforcement options.
+If your ex-spouse is not following their court-ordered spousal maintenance obligations, the first step is to consult with your attorney to discuss enforcement options.
 You may file a motion with the court to enforce the order, which could result in penalties for the delinquent party, including wage garnishment or contempt of court charges.
 Keeping detailed records of missed or late payments is essential to support your case.